 Sixty minutes from Dublin in the pretty Georgian heritage town of Birr, Birr Castle is a 16th Century medieval fortress in an impressive, sprawling estate.
 Take a stroll past the lakes and waterfall in the award-winning Birr Castle Gardens, which really come to life in spring.
 Kids will adore the Treehouse Adventure Area, featuring the country’s largest treehouse.
 Afterwards, enjoy a bite to eat at the cute Courtyard Cafe.

-Birr Castle Demesne is also home to The Historic Science Centre where you can discover more about the wonders of early photography, engineering and astronomy and see the Great Telescope - the largest telescope in the world when it was completed in 1845.
+Birr Castle Demesne is also home to The Historic Science Centre where you can discover more about the wonders of early photography, engineering and astronomy, and see The Leviathan of Parsonstown also known as The Great Telescope - once the largest telescope in the world when it was completed in 1845.